Hospital chaplain receives 16,000 paper cranes

 They're not reminding us that we're inevitably strung together.

 "Seeing these paper cranes, all the colors and shapes are different," Sekino said.
 "I think it's this place, what our society should be.
-Colors are different sizes are different, but we can create more hope together."
+Colors are different, sizes are different, but we can create more hope together."